virarkh/SQL-Project/README.md

 Paper       |Xerox 1933                                             |           5|     294.72|27.703679656982423|
 Furnishings |Nu-Dell Leatherette Frames                             |           3|  246.64801|27.150399843851726|

+It is known that there are products that have profits below average.
+Therefore, Superstore needs to promote these products specifically to increase sales and provide a greater contribution to the company's profitability.

 <br>

 ### Case 3: Analyzing Sales Performance by Product Category in 2020.